davidmarkclements/v8-perf/readme.md

 However, V8 is implemented in C++ so a choice has to be made on the underlying type for a numeric JavaScript value.

-In the case of integers (that is, when we specify a number in JS without a decimal), V8 assumes that all numbers are 32bit - until they aren't.
-This seems like a fair choice, since in many cases a number is within the 0-65535 range.
-If a JavaScript (whole) number exceeds 65535 the JIT Compiler has to dynamically alter the underlying type for the number to 64bit - this may also have potential knock on effects with regards to other optimizations.

 In the case of integers (that is, when we specify a number in JS without a decimal), V8 assumes that all numbers are 32bit - until they aren’t.
 This seems like a fair choice, since in many cases a number is within the 2147483648-2147483647 range.
-If a JavaScript (whole) number exceeds 2147483647 the JIT Compiler has to dynamically alter the underlying type for the number to a double (or: a double-precision floating point number) - this may also have potential knock on effects with regards to other optimizations.
+If a JavaScript (whole) number exceeds 2147483647 the JIT Compiler has to dynamically alter the underlying type for the number to a double (a double-precision floating point number) - this may also have potential knock on effects with regards to other optimizations.

 This benchmark looks at three cases: